MIDS-scaling-up/v2/week1/hw/Readme.md

 ```
 You should see "NVidia Corp" in the list of devices.
 Go back to the window with instructions and press "enter" to begin flashing the OS on the Jetson's internal storage.

 After flashing, the host computer will install Jetpack modules onto the Jetson via ssh.
 If the host computer can't find the IP address of the Jetson, it will give you options to try again or enter the IP address manually.
-Keep trying again, but if this keeps failing then check the Jetson's IP address and enter it manually. **If using a VM and the process freezes at "Determining IP address, exit the installer and run it again.
+Keep trying again, but if this keeps failing then check the Jetson's IP address and enter it manually.

+**If using a VM and the process freezes at "Determining IP address", exit the installer and run it again via terminal.
 This time, change the "Flash OS Image to Target" option to "No Action" in the components manager.
 When prompted to enter IP address, User Name, and Password, boot up the Jetson and connect it to a monitor.
 Ensure it is connected to the same router as the host computer.
 Now check its IP address by clicking the WiFi symbol in the upper right corner of the home screen and choosing the "Connection Information" option."
 The password and user name are both "nvidia".**

 When installation on the Jetson is done, close the window as prompted and you're done.